-Step 2: Then this tool will go to its main interface.
-After selecting this partition of USB flash drive or SD card, you will see there are many features about partition management.
-Here click "Format Partition" function from "Partition Management" drop-down menu.
-Also, you can right-click the target drive and then select "Format" feature in Windows 7/8/10.
+Step 2: You will be directed to the main interface.
+After selecting this partition of USB flash drive or SD card, you will see the many features about partition management.

-Step 3: Then choose a file system you want, FAT32, NTFS, Ext2, Ext3, Ext4 or Linux Swap.
-Click "OK" to continue.
+Step 3: Choose a file system as you’d like – FAT32, NTFS, Ext2, Ext3, Ext4 or Linux Swap.
+Click OK to continue.

 ② Use Diskpart

-After your PC goes to the desktop, press "Win + R" and type "cmd" in the textbox.
-Then run Command Prompt.
-In this window, type the following commands one by one and each one should be ended with "Enter" key:
+At your PC’s desktop, type cmd to the search box and right-click it to choose Run as administrator to open Command Prompt.
+In the new window, type the following bolded commands one by one and each one should be ended by pressing the Enter key:

 ③ Open Windows Explorer